Shuanglong Cave Scenic Area, Luodian Town, Wucheng District, Jinhua, Zhejiang 321021.

-The second chamber has about 200m² and is full of speleothems, stalactites, stalagmites, and stalagnates.
+The Inner Cave has about 2000 m² and is full of speleothems, stalactites, stalagmites, and stalagnates.
 The Chinese way is to name them with phantastic names, and the visitors need a lot of creativity to see them in the shapes.
 We liked the names colored clouds chasing the moon, heavenly horses galloping in the sky, the sea turtle exploring the sea, and the golden rooster spreading its wings.
-This baroque names have some history, the Ming Dynasty explorer and adventurer Xu Xiake wrote about the cave: "a stone curtain hangs in the cave; by water and on foot, one can enjoy the wonders of the cave.
+This baroque names have some history, the Ming Dynasty explorer and adventurer Xu Xiake wrote about the cave: "A stone curtain hangs in the cave; by water and on foot, one can enjoy the wonders of the cave.
 And the light and shadow of the cave forms a unique scenery."

 The name of the cave is written into the stone at the entrance since the Tang Dynasty.
 So actually the reason why it was named so is not really known.

 Fang Feng, a famous scholar in the Song Dynasty, writes in his book Record of Jinhua Cave that the "double dragons" are in the inner cave:

 Hunchbacked and treading water into the inner cave, there is a shape winding, head, horns, beard and tail, where two, flexing coils hidden see, claw tips are white, stone like jade, the so-called double dragons.

 The modern writer Ye Shengtao wrote in his book Remembering the Double Dragon Cave in Jinhua:

 "The first thing about the inner cave is, of course, the two dragons winding at the top of the cave, a yellow dragon and a green dragon."